-- 4-3(G)(7)(a) This use may not begin, and any structure containing the use may not be installed, more than 30 calendar days before site construction begins. - 4-3(G)(7)(b) This use must terminate, and any structure containing the use must be removed from the site, no later than 30 calendar days after issuance of the certificate of occupancy for the last unit or portion of the development is issued. - 4-3(G)(7)(c) If work on the project has been dormant for a period of 6 months or more, the structure containing this use must be removed unless an extension is granted by the Planning Director based on an anticipated construction restart date. - 4-3(G)(7)(d) One (1) wall, window, or yard sign of up to 4 square feet is allowed. - 4-3(G)(7)(e) Where temporary dwelling units are allowed, the structure containing this use may also be used as a temporary dwelling unit provided that it meets all applicable building and occupancy requirements for a temporary dwelling unit.
+- 4-3(G)(8)(b) This use must terminate, and any structure containing the use must be removed from the site, no later than 30 calendar days after issuance of the certificate of occupancy for the last unit or portion of the development is issued. - 4-3(G)(8)(c) If work on the project has been dormant for a period of 6 months or more, the structure containing this use must be removed unless an extension is granted by the Planning Director based on an anticipated construction restart date. - 4-3(G)(8)(d) One (1) wall, window, or yard sign of up to 4 square feet is allowed. - 4-3(G)(8)(e) Where temporary dwelling units are allowed, the structure containing this use may also be used as a temporary dwelling unit provided that it meets all applicable building and occupancy requirements for a temporary dwelling unit.

-4-3(G)(8) Safe Outdoor Space
+4-3(G)(9) Safe Outdoor Space